mcaceresb/stata-gtools/docs/usage/gstats_summarize.md

 `tabstat`'s runtime seems to scale non-linearly, while `gstats tab` will execute in a reasonable time.

 `gstata tab` does not store results in `r()`.
-Rather, the option `matasave` is provided to store the full set of summary statistics and the by variable levels in a mata class object called `GstatsOutput`.
+Rather, the option `matasave` is provided to store the full set of summary statistics and the by variable levels in a mata class object called `GstatsOutput` (the name of the object can be changed via `opt matasave(name)`) .
 Run `mata GstatsOutput.desc()` after `gstats tab, matasave` for details.
 The following helper functions are provided:

 ```
     string scalar getf(j, l, maxlbl)